-Because meetings related to the pandemic do not occur in the pre-pandemic period, we cannot directly compare differences in COVID-related meetings before and after the onset of the pandemic.
+cannot directly compare differences in COVID-related meetings before and after the onset of the pandemic.
 Instead, we indirectly document the extent to which the increase in inequality in political access among NGOs relative to business interests is the result of pandemic-specific meetings by excluding them from the dataset and re-estimating the models.
 Excluding COVID-related meetings from the data allows us to provide evidence in the spirit of a placebo check to the extent that these meetings drive the main results: if COVID-specific meetings are the cause of the increased inequality in political access, then their exclusion should result in a smaller (or no) increase in meetings for business interests relative to NGOs in the pandemic period.
 A natural caveat of our keyword search is that meetings indirectly related to the pandemic might not be classified as such, even if they are partially linked.
 Nevertheless, observing a smaller or no increase in the gap in political access between NGOs and business interests is suggestive that the mechanism driving the observed effects is due to inequalities concerning access to COVID-related meetings themselves.

 To begin, we present the results of a difference-in-differences model in Table 2 where the outcome variable is the number of meetings with EU policy-makers, and all meetings are included except those classified as concerning the pandemic.
 The results are presented in Model (1) of Table 2.
-We find no strong evidence that the pandemic widened the gap in political access between NGOs and business interests when meetings specifically concerning are removed from the data.
-The effect size is less than half in Model (1) of Table 2 compared to what it was in Model (1) of Table 1 where the COVID-19 Tweets were included.
+We find no strong evidence that the pandemic widened the gap in political access between NGOs and business interests when meetings specifically concerning the pandemic are removed from the data.
+The effect size is less than half compared to what was observed in Model (1) of Table 1 in which the COVID-19 Tweets were included.